If you’re a property manager or landlord, chances are you’re using– or considering using– QuickBooks for your property accounting.

 - Awesome marketing and leasing features, such as eLeasing, tenant screening, automatic listings, and a professional IDX website

-- Owner portal where you can print checks and run key reports for your owners
+- Owner portal where you can print checks and run key reports for your owners (to learn more about property management reports, read this material)

 - And more